How entitlements are resolved

 Review customer entitlements

-Open a customer page to see the resolved entitlements for that customer.
-Each row shows the feature name, resolved value, and a source hint explaining where the value comes from:- Default value means the value comes from the feature catalog.
+Open a customer page and select the Features tab to see the resolved entitlements for that customer.
+Each row shows the feature name, resolved value, and a tag indicating where the value comes from:| Tag | Meaning |

-- Click Save override.
+- Click Grant feature.

 Next steps